LJQ2001/tp/docs/DeveloperGuide.md

 Notes
 -----

 - These checks are implemented in `Parser.parseAddItemCommand(...)` and will raise `QuotelyException` with the appropriate `ErrorType`.
-Keep user-facing messages clear and prescriptive (show the expected format and which token is invalid).
+Keep user-facing messages clear and prescriptive (show the expected format and which token is invalid.
 - For robust UX, consider adding unit tests that assert the parser rejects these inputs and that the Ui shows the intended help/error messages.

 ### Proposed implementations of future features